vigillabs/timescaledb-ts/packages/typeorm/README.md

 ### Creating a Continuous Aggregate

-Use the `@ContinuousAggregate` decorator to define materialized views that automatically maintain aggregates over time windows:
+Use the `@ContinuousAggregate` decorator to define materialized views that automatically maintain aggregates over time windows, plus the `@AggregateColumn` decorator to define the columns in the materialized view:

 See: